lisaxeverest/15.S60_2025/7_advanced_optimization_part2/README.md

    * Open `Julia` REPL.
 Press `]` to enter package installation mode and input the following:
      `add MosekTools, Mosek, Convex, JuMP, Ipopt, Images, DelimitedFiles, Gadfly, CSV`

      which besides `Mosek` installs some other packages that we will use.
-This includes the nonlinear solver `Ipopt`
+This includes installation of the nonlinear solver `Ipopt`.

+3. To confirm proper installation and licensing of all packages, run the preassignment notebook.
+If everything is working properly, all cells should run without generating any output.

-If you have any issue during the installation phase, please contact `brunm@mit.edu`. **Please note that although it is a pre-assignment, you do not need to submit anything on Canvas and it is not going to be graded either.**
+If you have any issue during the installation phase, please contact `brunm@mit.edu`. **Please note that although it is a pre-assignment, you do not need to submit anything on Canvas and completion will not be graded.**